-On February 19, 2019, the Compensation Committee of the Board of Directors approved the grant of (i) inducement stock options (the "Inducement Option Grants") to purchase a total of 140,004 shares of Celsion common stock, and (ii) inducement restricted stock awards (the "Inducement Stock Grants") totaling 13,000 shares of Celsion common stock to two new employees collectively.
+On February 19, 2019, the Compensation Committee of the Board of Directors approved the grant of (i) inducement stock options (the "Inducement Option Grants") to purchase a total of 140,004 shares of Celsion common stock, and (ii) inducement restricted stock awards (the "Inducement Stock Grants") totalling 13,000 shares of Celsion common stock to two new employees collectively.
 Each award has a grant date of the date of grant.
-Each Inducement Option Grant has an exercise price per share equal to \$2.18 which represents the closing price of Celsion's common stock as reported by Nasdaq on the date of grant.
+Each Inducement Option Grant has an exercise price per share equal to \$2.18 which represents the closing price of Celsion's common stock as reported by the Nasdaq Capital Market on the date of grant.
 Each Inducement Option Grant will vest over three years, with one-third vesting on the one-year anniversary of the employee's first day of employment with the Company and one-third vesting on the second and third anniversaries thereafter, subject to the new employee's continued service relationship with the Company on each such date.
 Each Inducement Option Grant has a ten-year term and is subject to the terms and conditions of the applicable stock option agreement.
-Each Inducement Stock Grant will vest on the one-year anniversary of the employee's first day of employment with the Company and are subject to the new employee's continued service relationship with the Company and service to the new employee's continued service relationship with the Company and are subject to the new employee's continued service relationship with the Company such date and is subject to the terms and conditions of the applicable restricted stock agreement.
+Each Inducement Stock Grant will vest on the one-year anniversary of the employee's first day of employment with the Company and is subject to the new employee's continued service relationship with the Company through such date and is subject to the terms and conditions of the applicable restricted stock agreement.